Ultrasonic Extraction of Ayurvedic Herbs

 Manjistha and neem contain detoxifying substances, which cleanse and purify the body.

-Bitter melon (Momordica charantia) and betelnut are successfully used to treat insulin resistence and diabetes.
+Bitter melon (Momordica charantia) and betelnut are successfully used to treat insulin resistance and diabetes.

 Holy basil (also known as Tulsi; Ocimum sanctum) is used for its inflammatory, antipyretic, and analgesic effects.